 BD’s Protect68 Kits

-The first one is the Gasket Plate kit (PN 1030373).
-It’s comprised of a few parts, namely a separator plate, valve body gaskets, pan gasket, three doughnut seals, and a check ball.
+The first one of the BD Diesel 68RFE upgrades we are checking out is the Gasket Plate kit (PN 1030373).
+It’s comprised of a few parts, namely a separator plate, valvebody gaskets, a pan gasket, three doughnut seals, and a check ball.

 Comparing Cross Leakage

-What this means is that clutch apply pressure in the 68RFE will match well with increasing demand from the engine as more and more throttle is added.
-This strategy increases fuel economy and reduces load on the transmission pump.
-“With little boost pressure, the driver will get nice, smooth shifts,” said Priest.
+What this means is that clutch applied pressure in the 68RFE will match well with increasing demand from the engine as more and more throttle is added.
+This strategy increases fuel economy and reduces the load on the transmission pump.
+“With little boost pressure, the driver will get nice, smooth shifts,” says Priest.
 “At full throttle, the driver will get really fast, firm shifts.
 This helps improve driveability of the vehicle, and gives drivers satisfaction no matter how hard or easy they’re going.”

 The billet accumulator plate is another cool feature of the Build-It kit.
-“68RFEs have problems with the accumulator plate popping off of the side of the valve body,” said Priest.
+“68RFEs have problems with the accumulator plate popping off of the side of the valvebody,” says Priest.